 Our counties, states, and provinces page provides maps that includes the names of those subdivisions, which may prove helpful since our range maps do not include that information.

 We would be glad to hear of corrections and additions to the ranges shown on the range maps.
 To keep the maps as accurate as possible, new range information should be based on a determination by a professional entomologist or other subject expert, or based on a publicly accessible photographic record.
-For the latter, the best place to place such a record is BugGuide.net, where typically dozens of people check the accuracy of the identification.
+For the latter, the best location to place such a record is BugGuide.net, where typically dozens of people double-check the accuracy of the identification.